 Methods

-compute_metrics(image_tensor: Tensor = None, image_path: str = None, soft_labels: Tensor = None, syn_lr: float = None)
+compute_metrics(image_tensor: Tensor = None, image_path: str = None, soft_labels: Tensor = None, syn_lr: float = None, lrs_lambda: float = 0.5)

 - Compute the test accuracy of the surrogate model on the synthetic dataset under hard labels.
 We perform learning rate tuning for the best performance.